 No. Moving the robot can be done but it will be a large project.

-Will the palletizing robot work in very hot or very cold locations in Texas, Oklahoma, Arkansas, Louisiana, etc.?
+Will a bag palletizing robot work in very hot or cold locations in Texas, Oklahoma, Arkansas, Louisiana, etc.?